Katherine Dunn: Later life and career

-Posthumous Publications
+Posthumous publications

 In 2022, the third novel she wrote, Toad (1971), with an Introduction by Molly Crabapple, was published posthumously by Farrar, Straus and Giroux, making it her fourth published novel.
 (Thus, it was written about 18 years before Geek Love.)
-Harper and Row, who published her novels Attic and Truck, also bought the rights to this as well in 1971.
+In 1971 Harper and Row, who had published her novels Attic and Truck, also bought the rights to Toad.
 However, they ultimately did not publish it. (“Nobody in this book is likable!” she was told.)
 It is about “a woman who has retreated into a life of isolation following a breakdown reflects on her time as an impoverished college student in the early 1970s in Portland, Oregon at the height of the women’s liberation movement, and the group of wealthy trust fund kids she befriends.”
 It was rejected by other publishers in years following, and after 1979 she set the book aside.
 It was only published because it was found in her archives at Lewis & Clark College by Naomi Huffman, an editor.
 Dunn's son and others pushed to have this work finally published.

 A short story related to Toad, "The Resident Poet" was published by The New Yorker in 2020.
 Another short story, "The Education of Mrs. R." was published by The Paris Review in 2022.
 A book of her short stories is also due to be published.